cacodcar/cacodcar.github.io/_posts/2020-11-30-Numpy_Block.md

 category:
   - Blog
 ---
-I have been writting a solver that makes heavy use of Numpy.
-Due error checking and other overhead in numpy we can avoid these costs.
-In a situation were one needs to compose hundreds of millions of matrices can cause performance issues.
+I have been writing a solver that makes heavy use of Numpy.
+Due to error checking and other overhead in NumPy, we can avoid these costs.
+In a situation where one needs to compose hundreds of millions of matrices can cause performance issues.

-I am compairing 3 different classes of matrix blocking
+I am comparing 3 different classes of matrix blocking.

-* Blocking many single row matrices into one matrix
+* Blocking many single-row matrices into one matrix
 * Large matrix composition

-As you can see that the epecialized varsion of numpy matrix blocking is approximatly 2 to 3 times faster!
+As you can see that the specialized version of NumPy matrix blocking is approximately 2 to 3 times faster!

 |                |   Custom  |   Numpy  |
 |----------------|:---------:|:--------:|